YoussefEssDS/ISLR-Labs/README.md

 # ISLR-Labs
-Working through the labs of Introduction to Statistical learning with R by Hastie and co.
+Working through the labs of Introduction to Statistical learning with R by Hastie Et Al.